hasherezade/pin_n_sieve/README.md

 [![GitHub release](https://img.shields.io/github/release/hasherezade/pin_n_sieve.svg)](https://github.com/hasherezade/pin_n_sieve/releases)

  A dynamic malware unpacker based on Intel Pin and PE-sieve (deploys PE-sieve scan on specific triggers).
+Caution: during the process the malware will be deployed.
+Use it on a VM only.

 ### WARNING: this is an *experimental version*